noprompt/lein-garden/README.md

 $ lein garden auto
 ```

-and behold as your stylesheet is automatically compiled.
+and behold as your stylesheet is automatically recompiled on save.

-## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.